 Substantial numbers of Europeans emigrated to Latin America.
 This included emigrants from two of the Axis countries, Germany and Italy.
 There were especially large numbers of Italian emigrants in Argentina.
 There were also German emigrants in several countries.
 One estimate indicates there were about 1.5 million German emigrants in South America, most in Brazil.
 And unlike the Argentines in Italy and the Germans in the United States, they were not assimilated into the general society and tended live apart from the overall population.
 As a result they tended to be a significant level of support for the NAZIs.
 NAZI policy was to promote the formation of cultural associtions that coild be used for politicl purpses.

 There were also German emigrants in several countries.
 One estimate indicates there were about 1.5 million German emigrants in South America, most in Brazil.
 And unlike the Italians in Argentinea and the Germans in the United States, they were not assimilated into the general society and tended live apart from the overall population.
 As a result, they tended to be a significant level of support for the NAZIs.

-There were especially large numbers of Italian emigrants in Argentina.
+There were especially large numbers of Italian immigrabts in Argentina.
+There were also smaller, but important numbers in Brazil and Uruguay.